 Conference attendees were treated to a tour of the many points of interest including the Guard House Museum led by Museum Director, Stacey Thompson.

-The Society of 19th Century Historians is proud to announce the program for its 32nd Annual Symposium on the Nineteenth Century Press, the Civil War, and Free Expression.
+The Society of Nineteenth Century Historians is proud to announce the program for its 32nd Annual Symposium on the Nineteenth Century Press, the Civil War, and Free Expression, held Nov.
+7-9, 2024, at Augusta University’s Jaguar Student Activities Center on the Summerville Campus.
+The conference featured paper and panel presentations covering a wide variety of topics and signature lectures by two renowned historians.

 To learn more about this outstanding event, please visit the program schedule for details.

-The Society of Nineteenth Century Historians invites you to register for the 32nd Annual Symposium to be held at Augusta University November 7-9, 2024.
+The Society of Nineteenth Century Historians invites you to register for the 32nd Annual Symposium to be held at Augusta University Nov.
+7-9, 2024.

 The conference schedule includes three days of outstanding scholarly presentations and panel discussions covering a wide variety of topics.
 In addition, this year two renowned historians will deliver signature lectures further enhancing the Symposium experience.
 To learn more, please visit our registration page located on our website.